Saint Joseph’s University

 A Residence Life Staff member is responsible for each high-rise.
 Each hall within a high-rise has a resident assistant.
 Security training is required for all resident staff prior to the beginning of classes.
 Weekly staff meetings for resident assistants include an update on problems and discussion of potential solutions.

 Housing for upperclassmen (juniors and seniors) is based on a lottery while freshmen and sophomores are assigned according to their request and space limitations.
 Changes are made on a space available basis.

 Visitors to high-rises must identify themselves, be escorted into the building by their host, and leave identification at the desk.
 In the houses and apartments, guests are escorted by their host.
 Houses and apartments are locked and entrance can only be gained by a resident student allowing entrance.

 Students may have a guest for not more than two consecutive days.
 Guest passes are issued and checked.
-Applicants for positions at the university are sometimes housed on campus, but space is rarely available.

 Saint Joseph's University does not normally undertake rental of its facilities.
 Consistent with its educational purposes, however, the University may accommodate the activity of responsible outside organizations when such activity is judged to be consistent with University educational purposes and mission.

 It is important to note that the crime classifications for which colleges and universities must provide statistics (to comply with the Clery Act) differ under state and federal law.
 Statistics for certain crime classifications might appear to be different.
 For example, the federal statistics for motor vehicle theft differ from the state statistics for the same category because the federal classification includes attempted motor vehicle thefts, while state law requires institutions to separately report attempted motor vehicle thefts.

 The crime statistics reported under the Clery Act include the following crimes, as defined under the Clery Act.